 St. John’s College offers a limited number of places for long term faculty stays (up to one year), both for new and existing UBC faculty members as well as visiting faculty from other institutions.
 Faculty members wishing to reside at the College should bring international experience and/or perspective, and must be committed to being involved with Junior Fellows (graduate students) and active in the Collge community.

-The SJC staff and administration support Junior Fellows and academic visitors, as well as play a key role in facilitating lectures, workshops, and larger academic conferences/events that build upon the College’s commitment to international learning.
+The staff and administration support Junior Fellows and academic visitors, as well as play a key role in facilitating lectures, workshops, and larger academic conferences/events that build upon the College’s commitment to international learning.
 One of the signal features of St. John’s College is its Dining Society.
-Led by Chef Clarence Tay and his staff, the Dining Society provides high level cuisine drawn from culinary traditions around the globe, with particular focus on Asian cuisines that reflect College’s and Vancouver’s rich trans-Pacific ties.
+Led by Chef Clarence Tay and his staff, the Dining Society provides high level cuisine drawn from culinary traditions around the globe, with particular focus on Asian cuisines that reflect our rich trans-Pacific ties.